Cantonal Rebellion: Proclamation of the Cantons

 On 12 July 1873, intransigent federalists in Cartagena seized control of the City Council of Cartagena|City Council and proclaimed the establishment of an autonomous Canton of Cartagena.
-They established a new Cantonal government, which concerned itself with the defense of Cartagena, under the leadership of Juan Contreras and Roque Barcia, two members of the city's lower-middle class.
+They established a new Cantonal government, which concerned itself with the defense of Cartagena, under the leadership of Juan Contreras y Román and Roque Barcia, two members of the city's lower-middle class.
 They also seized the warships docked in the port of Cartagena, which together represented the majority of the Spanish Navy.
 These Cantonalists aimed to accelerate political reforms and establish a new federal republic from the bottom-up, based on the model of the cantons of Switzerland.
 They published their political programme in the newspaper El Cantón Murciano, which notably lacked any programme for social reform beyond political questions.

 The uprising caused parliamentary support for the Pi government to collapse, as the right-wing came to regard him as a socialist, the left-wing criticised him for failing to support revolutionary action, and the centre ground evaporated.
 On 18 July, Pi resigned as prime minister and was replaced by Nicolás Salmerón, who aligned himself closer with the right-wing.
 Pi's resignation accelerated the spread of the uprising.
 From 19 to 22 July, Cantonalists armed themselves and seized cities and towns throughout Spain: in Andalusia, Cantonalists took over Algeciras, Andújar, Bailén, Cádiz, Granada, Seville and Tarifa; in León, they took over Salamanca; in Murcia, they took over Almansa; and in the Valencian Country, they took over Castelló, Torrevella and València.
 The rebellion mostly gained traction in southern and eastern Spain, as government forces had largely abandoned these regions in order to pacify the Carlist rebellion in the north.
 Unlike the other cities of Andalusia, Córdoba never joined the insurrection, as its militia had earlier been disarmed and federalist leaders arrested by the provincial military governor, who had anticipated a revolt.